- Global Voices Advocacy - http://advocacy.globalvoicesonline.org -

 Written by Hisham Almiraat On 30 December 2012 @ 4:49 am | 2 Comments

-In Activism, Advocacy, Arrest and Harassment, Bahrain, Campaign, Feature, Freedom of Expression, Human Rights, Middle East & North Africa, Protest, Threatened Voices
+In Activism, Advocacy, Arrest and Harassment, Bahrain, Campaign, Feature, Free Expression, Human Rights, Middle East & North Africa, Protest, Threatened Voices

 Sayed Yousif Almuhafda is the Vice President and Head of the Documentation Unit at the Bahrain Center for Human Rights (BCHR).
 He is also a member of rights groups Front Line Defenders and Amnesty International .
 He was arrested on December 17th as he was monitoring a non violent demonstration in the capital Manama and reporting about it on Twitter.